Joan A. Polaschik

-Joan A. Polaschik (born 1969) is a diplomat who has served as Director of the Foreign Service Institute since 2022.
+Joan A. Polaschik (born 1969) is a diplomat who had served as Director of the Foreign Service Institute.
 She previously served as the United States Ambassador to Algeria from 2014 to 2017.

 Early life and education

 Polaschik grew up in Alexandria, Virginia.
 Polaskchik attended the University of Virginia, where she earned a Bachelor of Arts in Russian Studies and Foreign Affairs in 1991.
-She earned an Master of Science from Georgetown University in foreign service.
+She earned a Master of Science from Georgetown University in foreign service.

 Career

 Polaschik joined the U.S. Foreign Service in 1995.
 Her initial assignments brought her to Tashkent, Uzbekistan, and in 1997 she became a political officer at the embassy in Tunis, Tunisia.
 In 1999 she became a staff assistant in the State Department's Bureau of Near Eastern Affairs.
 Her next assignments brought her to Amman, Jordan, where she dealt with the issue of refugees from the Iraq war and to Baku, Azerbaijan.

 In 2009 Polaschik moved to Tripoli, Libya, as deputy chief of mission.
 As the embassy's chargé d'affaires she coordinated evacuation of non-essential embassy staff and dependents.
 The embassy in Tripoli was then shut down, the first time in 12 years the U.S. closed a mission.
 Before the final evacuation, Polaschik stayed up all night destroying computers and sensitive information.
-After escaping from Libya, embassy staff reunited in Washington, D.C. and established an embassy-in-exile.
+After escaping from Libya, embassy staff reunited in Washington, D.C., and established an embassy-in-exile.

 On September 11, 2012, the consulate was attacked and four people, including Ambassador J. Christopher Stevens, were killed.